stap7/stap/readme.md

 ### Message sent from task software to user-side software
 ![task-to-user](https://stap7.github.io/img/task-to-user.png)
-- each task-to-user message adds or updates UI items on user display
+- each task-to-user message declares or updates UI items on user display
 - `null` signifies display is cleared

 ### container
 ![container](https://stap7.github.io/img/container.png)
-- each container item update may be declared as a **value** or as **property-list**
+- each container item may be declared as a **value** or as **property-list**
+- if the container declaration array begins with a value of `null` (i.e., `[null,...]`), the container is cleared prior to appending items to this array

 ### property-list
 ![property-list](https://stap7.github.io/img/property-list.png)